WasmEdge/WasmEdge/examples/capi/unix_domain_socket/README.md

 ## Results and Evaluation

-Try to input an string in client.
+Try to input a string in client.
 The example server will return a reversed string to client.

 ### Client